-240 VAC 50A Service
+240 VAC 50A SERVICE

 If 240 VAC exists between the L1 and L2 inputs, the energy management feature is disabled and all control relay contacts are closed, energizing all of the controlled loads.
-The Control Module sends a signal to the Display Module which causes the load meter to go blank and all power status indicators to light.
-If the generator is running, the GEN SET service indicator will light, otherwise the 50A service indicator will light on the Display Module.
+The Control Module sends a signal to the Display Module which causes the load meter to go blank, and all power status indicators to light.
+If the generator is running, the GEN SET service indicator will light, otherwise the 50A service indicator on the Display Module will light.

-120 VAC Gen-set Service
+120 VAC GEN-SET SERVICE

-If the L1 and L2 inputs are at the same voltage (0 Volts between L1 and L2 and 120 VAC between either L1 or L2 and Neutral) and a +12VDC signal is present at J2 pin 2 the Control Module sends a signal to the Display Module causing the load meter to display actual load current and the GEN SET service indicator to light.
+If the L1 and L2 inputs are at the same voltage (0 Volts between L1 and L2 and 120 VAC between either L1 or L2 and Neutral) the Control Module sends a signal to the Display Module causing the load meter to display actual load current and the GEN SET service indicator to light.
 If the Genset EMS feature is not enabled (default) all loads will be turned on, independent of the load rating of the generator, and all power status indicators will light.
-If the Genset EMS featured is enabled (installers option), loads will turn on until the load rating of the generator is reached, and the status indicators for those loads will light.
+If the Gen Set EMS featured is enabled (installers option), loads will turn ON until the load rating of the generator is reached and the status indicators for those loads will light.

-120 VAC Shore Power
+120 VAC SHORE POWER